-Group Therapy in the Psychiatric Ward
+Group Therapy in the Day Ward

 The counselor is passing around a black, velvet sack filled with questions.
 What is your idea of a perfect evening?
 Who is your biggest inspiration?
 He’s beaming, waiting for our answers.
 Beyond the window, autumn toys with ideas of heaven.
 The trees become fiercely talented and focused.
 Then winter.